-The amendments clarify that for a liability to be classified as non-current, the Group shall assess whether it has the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.
-If such rights are in existence at the end of the reporting period, the liability is classified as non-current regardless of whether the Group will exercise that right.
-The amendments also clarify that, if the right to defer settlement is subject to compliance with specified conditions, the Group must comply with those conditions at the end of the reporting period even if the lender does not test compliance until a later date.
+The 2020 amendments clarify that for a liability to be classified as non-current, the Company shall assess whether it has the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.
+If such rights are in existence at the end of the reporting period, the liability is classified as non-current regardless of whether the Company will exercise that right.